Arts Corps revolutionizes arts education by igniting the creative power of young people through culturally engaging learning experiences.

 Three core values shape and define our work at all levels of the organization, from the classroom to the boardroom.

-Justice: In every aspect of our work, we are deeply committed to the cause of fairness, respect, and equality for individuals and communities.
+Equity: In every aspect of our work, we are deeply committed to the cause of fairness, respect, and equality for individuals and communities.
 We recognize historic and systemic injustices and actively seek to dismantle them through our programs, in our organizational practices, and in our advocacy.

-Inspiration: In every action we seek to inspire—to stimulate the mind, the creative imagination, and emotions.
+Creativity: In every action we seek to inspire—to stimulate the mind, the creative imagination, and emotions.
 We do this through our authenticity, our passion, and our commitment to reaching beyond our known capacities.
 It is our teaching artists’ capacity to inspire that motivates our students to take risks and grow, and it is our students’ passion, authenticity, and risk-taking that inspires us all to move forward.